Skip to main content

 The important part of the response is the location header.
 This contains your new document id.

-A GET query to that 'status' URI returns a short (and fast to query) set of document attributes.
-For a GET request of everything use /api/v1/document/:documentId/
+The 'status' URI returns a short (and fast to query) set of document attributes.

 If a request is unsuccessful the BODY of the response usually contains error information.
 If you do not get a success status, check the BODY for explanatory text.
 See also troubleshooting.